Completions to Discrete Probability Distributions in Log-linear Models: Introduction

+In addition, we give a description of the boundary and interior of the completable region in Theorem \ref{thm:boundary-interior-image}.
+We use this result to provide an algorithm for computing the defining equations for the boundary of the completable region.
+These defining equations often allow one to compute an explicit semialgebraic description of the completable region, as discussed in Section 5.
+We illustrate these results with several examples, some of which are relevant for applications.

-We begin by giving background on toric varieties and log--linear models in Section~\ref{sec:log-linear models}.
+We begin by giving background on toric varieties and log-linear models in Section~\ref{sec:log-linear models}.
 In Section~\ref{sec:toricresults}, we describe the completion problem to a given toric variety and include necessary results for future sections.
-In Section~\ref{sec:loglinearresults} we have our completion results to a given log--linear model.
-We also give explicit computations of when completions are possible to examples of log--linear models and hierarchical models.
-In Section~\ref{sec:computing-completable-region}, we give a procedure for describing the algebraic boundary of the completable region, as well as explicit semialgebraic descriptions for certain models.
+We present our completion results to a given log-linear model in Section~\ref{sec:loglinearresults}.
+Last, in Section~\ref{sec:computing-completable-region}, we give a procedure for describing the algebraic boundary of the completable region, as well as provide explicit semialgebraic descriptions for certain models.